 Upper cervical chiropractors in Michigan state that triggers are things that may start a migraine episode.
 Every person has different triggers.
 They are not universal, but there are common triggers that many migraineurs report:

-Upper cervical chiropractors in Michigan have been providing care for migraine patients with a high success rate.
+Upper cervical chiropractors in Michigan have been providing care for various migraine types with a high success rate.
 Here at Balanced Health Chiropractic Center of West Michigan, we focus our attention on keeping the correct alignment of the uppermost bones of the neck – the C1 and C2 vertebrae.

 Migraines may develop when these bones shift out of alignment.
 Why is that so?
 Misalignment of these vertebrae can put pressure on the brainstem.
 When this happens, the brainstem begins relaying incorrect signals to the brain.
 Also, a misalignment in this delicate area can hinder the flow of blood and cerebrospinal fluid getting to or leaving the brain.